Healthcare IT Insights, Trends and a Look Ahead: Hot Topics From HIMSS17

 Hung: I believe that the hot topics for HIMSS18 will be: The impact of changes to the ACA; the continued entry of traditional B2B and B2C companies into healthcare; and patient-generated data—how to use it and incorporate it into the EHR.

-Sarasohn-Kahn: Addressing the growing need for risk management in terms of both financial risk and patients’ and consumers’ demands for both customer service (read: retail experience) and financial wellness.
+Sarasohn-Kahn: Addressing the growing need for risk management in terms of both financial risk and patients’ and consumers’ demands for both client service (read: retail experience) and financial wellness.

 Stroud: Infrastructure and architecture of the systems that support patient care are going to see a lot of change.
 There will be an increase in the use of cloud-based systems for patient care.
 Insurance carriers are going to be looking at tools for population health and preventative care that really make a difference in health outcomes.